makersacademy/bowling-challenge/README.md

 ### Tests

-In order to run the tests for each class, simply run:
+In order to run the tests for each class, in the [main](https://github.com/jmcnally17/bowling-challenge-javascript) directory, simply run:
 ```
 jest
 ```
-These tests in the [test](https://github.com/jmcnally17/bowling-challenge-javascript/tree/main/test) folder were written using the TDD process and cover each function including their edge cases.
+These tests in the [test](https://github.com/jmcnally17/bowling-challenge-javascript/tree/main/test) folder were written using the TDD process and cover each function present in the classes including their edge cases.

 *Note: the user interface was not test driven and was tested purely through trial and error.*